the-events-calendar/the-events-calendar/readme.txt

 * Version - The Events Calendar 6.2.2 is only compatible with Event Tickets 5.6.5 and higher
 * Fix - When using the Event Tickets email feature the Organizer email and website will no longer be switched.
 [ET-1843]
 * Fix - When subscribing to an event, the organizer name will not encode as many characters, especially spaces.
 [ET-1778]
+* Language - 0 new strings added, 9 updated, 0 fuzzied, and 0 obsoleted

 = [6.2.1] 2023-09-05 =